 Navy and Air Force that developed a publishing system that included custom and

 proprietary software in the mid-1990's.
-Arbortext Editor is the editor and Datalogics DL
+Arbortext Editor is the editor and Datalogics

 Composer is the composition software.

 In conclusion, 30 years after SGML became an international standard it is still being

 created and used.
 If you and/or your organization find yourself in a position where